koulakis/CarND-Advanced-Lane-Lines/writeup.md

 As mentioned above the `ImageThresholder` component accepts a thresholding function and provides building blocks to implement it.
 Using those building blocks I built a simple strategy which works as follows:
 - Detects white lanes:
     - Filters the image to the parts where the RGB values are close one to another i.e. gray regions which do not contain any other color
-    - Looks for vertical lines with an x-axis Sobel filter with a 11 pixels wide kernel and smoothing applied afterwards to fill the contents of the borders
+    - Looks for vertical lines using an x-axis Sobel filter of a 11 pixels wide kernel and smoothing applied afterwards to fill the contents between the borders
     - Defines white lanes as the points which are both non-colorful and look like vertical lines

 - Detects yellow lanes:
     - Filters the image to the parts where the RGB values differ one from another i.e. colorful regions
-    - Looks for vertical lines with an x-axis Sobel filter with a 11 pixels wide kernel and smoothing applied afterwards to fill the contents of the borders
+   - Looks for vertical lines using an x-axis Sobel filter of a 11 pixels wide kernel and smoothing applied afterwards to fill the contents between the borders
     - Defines yellow lanes as the points which are both colorful and look like vertical lines
 - Merges white and yellow lanes